 Newly admitted students should consult the Next Steps Guide to learn about starting their studies at UofT Music.

-Current undergraduate students can access information and forms within the Registrar’s Page on the UofT Portal on such matters as exam schedules and policies, practice room signup, petitions, and scholarships and financial aid.
+Current undergraduate students can access information and forms within the Registrar’s Page on Sharepoint on such matters as exam schedules and policies, practice room signup, petitions, and scholarships and financial aid.